 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

 City College - Gainesville was awarded 13 badges in the 2023 rankings.
+The highest ranked major at the school is medical insurance coding specialist/coder.

 City College - Gainesville was not ranked in College Factual's Best Overall Colleges report this year.
 This may be because not enough data was available.